-Why We Still Obsess Over JonBenét Ramsey's Murder
+Why the Murder of JonBenét Ramsey Became a National Obsession: Anatomy of a Shocking Crime - E!
+Online

 It was John who discovered JonBenét's body shortly after 1:30 p.m. on his second search of the house, which by then was already full of police and family friends.
 He carried the child, who was still dressed in the pajamas she wore to bed the night before, up the stairs and laid her down near the Christmas tree in the living room.

 JonBenét appeared to have been garroted and her skull was fractured from a blow to the head.
-The medical examiner would later discover vaginal injuries that suggested some kind of sexual contact had occurred, and there were spots that appeared to be blood on her underwear though blood smears found on her body weren't in places that would correspond with the stains.
+The medical examiner would later discover vaginal injuries that suggested some kind of sexual contact had occurred, and there were spots that appeared to be blood on her underwear, though blood smears found on her body weren't in places that would correspond with the stains.

 What was tragic and horrifying in any respect within moments turned into a crime of baffling circumstances: Why the ransom note when JonBenét wasn't even taken from her house?
 Or was she?
 Did someone tamper with that basement window or not?
 Why weren't there any footprints in the snow outside the house if an intruder was responsible?
 How did no one find her during the first search of the house, which included a family friend glancing into the wine cellar she was eventually found in but not turning on the light?
 How would a proper forensic investigation even be possible with so many people in and out of the Ramseys' house on that first day, even before John had moved his daughter's body, seemingly contaminating who-knows-how-much evidence?

-Fast-forward to now, with the 20th anniversary of JonBenét's death recently past and yet another onscreen treatment of the case on the horizon, and most of those questions remain unanswered.
+Fast-forward to now, with the 24th anniversary of JonBenét's death approaching and more news specials and TV movies added to the canon in recent years, and most of those questions remain unanswered.

 Because JonBenét Ramsey's murder remains unsolved.
 No one was ever charged in connection with her death.
 One man confessed and was arrested, but his confession was bogus.
-Other names have been floated about through the years, but nothing conclusive.
+Other names have been floated about through the years, but nothing proved conclusive.

+"There's still a good chance we'll never know," Elizabeth Vargas, who hosted A&E's 2019 special Hunting JonBenét's Killer: The Untold Story, told E!
+News last year.
+"I don't think it's possible one person did this.
+That's my own opinion, so that means two people, and that means at least two people out there know what happened.
+It's incredible to me that those people have kept that secret, that people they probably told in their lives, because that's a hard secret to keep, that nobody has told.
+We have all sorts of cold cases that were solved decades later, and I think this could be one of them."

 John and Patsy Ramsey remained suspects—if not always actively under investigation, than certainly in the public's opinion—for over a decade.
 Patsy died of ovarian cancer on June 24, 2006, and was buried next to JonBenét, still under a shroud of suspicion.
 In December 2003, DNA from the scene was submitted to the FBI database.
 Boulder County District Attorney Mary Lacy informed John in 2008, in a letter made public, that new DNA testing, thanks to "touch DNA" technology, had convinced her that neither he, Patsy nor Burke was involved in the killing.
 Rather, test results pointed to an "unknown male."